Computer network: End to end encryption

 End-to-end encryption (E2EE) is a digital communications paradigm of uninterrupted protection of data traveling between two communicating parties.
 It involves the originating party encrypting data so only the intended recipient can decrypt it, with no dependency on third parties.
-End-to-end encryption prevents intermediaries, such as Internet providers or application service providers, from discovering or tampering with communications.
+End-to-end encryption prevents intermediaries, such as Internet service providers or application service providers, from reading or tampering with communications.
 End-to-end encryption generally protects both confidentiality and integrity.

 Examples of end-to-end encryption include HTTPS for web traffic, PGP for email, OTR for instant messaging, ZRTP for telephony, and TETRA for radio.

 Typical server-based communications systems do not include end-to-end encryption.
 These systems can only guarantee the protection of communications between clients and servers, not between the communicating parties themselves.
 Examples of non-E2EE systems are Google Talk, Yahoo Messenger, Facebook, and Dropbox.
-Some such systems, for example, LavaBit and SecretInk, have even described themselves as offering "end-to-end" encryption when they do not.
-Some systems that normally offer end-to-end encryption have turned out to contain a back door that subverts negotiation of the encryption key between the communicating parties, for example Skype or Hushmail.

 The end-to-end encryption paradigm does not directly address risks at the endpoints of the communication themselves, such as the technical exploitation of clients, poor quality random number generators, or key escrow.
 E2EE also does not address traffic analysis, which relates to things such as the identities of the endpoints and the times and quantities of messages that are sent.

 SSL/TLS

 The introduction and rapid growth of e-commerce on the World Wide Web in the mid-1990s made it obvious that some form of authentication and encryption was needed.
 Netscape took the first shot at a new standard.
 At the time, the dominant web browser was Netscape Navigator.
 Netscape created a standard called secure socket layer (SSL).
 SSL requires a server with a certificate.
 When a client requests access to an SSL-secured server, the server sends a copy of the certificate to the client.
-The SSL client checks this certificate (all web browsers come with an exhaustive list of CA root certificates preloaded), and if the certificate checks out, the server is authenticated and the client negotiates a symmetric-key cipher for use in the session.
+The SSL client checks this certificate (all web browsers come with an exhaustive list of root certificates preloaded), and if the certificate checks out, the server is authenticated and the client negotiates a symmetric-key cipher for use in the session.
 The session is now in a very secure encrypted tunnel between the SSL server and the SSL client.